tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 # Do You Really Care?

-- "A key point to bear in mind. . . .
+- "A key point to bear in mind...
 You’re better off not giving the small things more time than they deserve."

 - If you had to choose between your kids having fond memories and you having clean walls, you’d choose your kids having fun.
 If you had to choose between slightly lower grades and better self-worth, you’d choose their self- worth.
 If you had to choose between just about anything and your kids’ safety, happiness, and self-image, you’d never choose that other stuff.